Anime Review: Mobile Suit Gundam 0080: War in the Pocket

 Why do we have to fight?
 When we are so dear to each other?

-The Mobile Suit Gundam franhise is famous for its realistic depictions of life during war, however, it was not until 1989 that ordinary people and soldiers became the focus of those stories, instead of Newtype pilots.
-That year, director Fumihiko Takayama, screenwriter Hiroyuki Yamaga and the crew of Sunrise Studio made the first OVA of Gundam universe, Mobile Suit Gundam 0080: War in the Pocket (WITP for short) – a great innovation for the Gundam series.
+The Mobile Suit Gundam franchise is famous for its realistic depictions of life during war, however, it was not until 1989 that ordinary people and soldiers became the focus of those stories, instead of Newtype pilots.
+That year, director Fumihiko Takayama delivered the first Gundam OVA, Mobile Suit Gundam 0080: War in the Pocket (WITP for short) – a great innovation for the Gundam series.

-The anime, as the name of the movie – Pocket War – suggested, does not tell about big battles like other Gundam animes, but is a small side story that took place during the One Year War, about the relationship between the boy Alfred Izuruha, Zeon rookie Bernie Wiseman and EFF soldier Christina Mackenzie.
+The anime, as the name War in the Pocket suggested, does not tell about big battles like other Gundam animes, but is a small side story that took place during the One Year War, about the relationship between the boy Alfred Izuruha, Zeon rookie Bernie Wiseman and EFF soldier Christina Mackenzie.
 The OVA has only 6 episodes: the first 3’s pacing is really slow, mostly focus on establishing the relationship between the three main characters, and the last 3 are the result of what has been set up.
 Despite its extremely short length, the OVA series conveys a lot of unique content, in a very emotional way.

-The second main character of the anime is Bernie, a Zeon rookie who, although seemingly dumb compared to his teammates, is a man with a heart of gold and wise words, true to his last name, Wiseman.
-The fact that he overcame his own fear and ego, stayed to fight for the safety of Side 6 and remained faithful to his mission, the way he cared more and treated Alfred better than Alfred’s parents, and the messages he left to Al made Bernie one of the true heroes in the Gundam universe.
+The second main character of the anime is Bernie, a Zeon rookie who, although seemingly naive compared to his teammates, is a man with a heart of gold and wise words, true to his last name, Wiseman.
+The fact that he overcame his own fear and ego, stayed to fight for the safety of Side 6 and remained faithful to his mission, the way he cared more and treated Alfred better than Alfred’s parents, and the messages he left to Al made Bernie one of the true heroes of UC.

-And the movie’s messages are also very close to reality, in terms of their content and transmission.
-Besides the obvious one against the glorification and romanticizing of war, the messages of WITP, compared to the philosophies in most Gundam series, are only “pocket” in size, but have a lot of power.
-Bernie and Chris do not fight for ideals, for peace, for justice or for revenge, but simply for fear of losing their loved ones, because they do not want to disappoint those who have passed away.
+And the movie’s messages are also very close to reality, in terms of their content and way of conveyance.
+Besides the obvious one against the glorification and romanticizing of war, the messages of WITP, compared to the philosophies in most Gundam series, are only “pocket” in size, but have a lot of weight.
+Bernie and Chris do not fight for ideals, for peace, for justice or for revenge, but simply for fear of losing their loved ones and because they do not want to disappoint those who have passed away.
 If we let viewers think about great philosophies and about living without loved ones, they will probably sympathize with the latter part more.
 The “Gray Morality” message common in Gundam is also present in the film, but instead of criticizing and denigrating all sides, WITP shows that whoever is on either side has their own good, has their own reason, and are all victims as long as the war goes on.
-The message “Adults are part of the problem” is also conveyed in a more personal perspective, in that Alfred’s parents do care for their child, leading him to fall in the middle of the Zeon and Earth Federation war, unlike most Gundam series where adults cause a bunch of problems and young people have to deal with them.
+The message “Adults are part of the problem” is also conveyed in a more personal perspective, in Alfred’s parents’ lack of care for their child, leading him to fall in the middle of the Zeon and Earth Federation war, unlike most Gundam series where adults cause a bunch of problems and young people have to deal with them.

 Check out more recommendations: